War Ravaged Gettysburg 161 Years Ago. Here’s How the Battle Affected Students

 Leading up to the battle, the campus was much less busy than usual, as many students had already left to fight in the war.
 As the battle unfolded in Gettysburg, the majority of students left to seek shelter and very few remained on campus.

 The College at first did not cancel classes on the first day of battle, a Wednesday.
-Only when the battle literally moved through campus did classes get canceled and students move to either take cover or watch the battle unfold.
+Only when the battle literally moved through campus did classes get canceled and students move to either take cover, watch the battle unfold or aid in the fight.
 The first day of battle primarily took place just north of campus, while the second and third days saw fighting in the fields south of town.

 Pennsylvania Hall, pictured in 2023.
 (Photo Eric Lippe/The Gettysburgian)